People of NSW will be better supported to work together to prevent suicide in their local communities under a new statewide framework.

 The NSW Mental Health Commissioner Catherine Lourey today welcomed the announcement by Premier Gladys Berejiklian and Minister for Mental Health Tanya Davies of a new Strategic Framework for Suicide Prevention in NSW 2018-2023, to drive suicide prevention efforts across the state in a more focused and coordinated approach.

-The Framework was developed by the NSW Mental Health Commission and the NSW Ministry of Health in collaboration with people with lived experience of suicide attempts or losing a loved one to suicide, government agencies, mental health organisations and experts in suicide prevention.
+The Framework was developed by the Mental Health Commission of New South Wales and the NSW Ministry of Health in collaboration with people with lived experience of suicide attempts or losing a loved one to suicide, government agencies, mental health organisations and experts in suicide prevention.

 “About 16 people lose their lives to suicide each week in NSW, causing lasting distress for their loved ones, friends, colleagues and communities,” Ms Lourey said.